 Enter early retirement...

-Cutting That Tax Bill Waayy Down
+Cutting That Tax Bill Way Down

 Let's pretend I'm single, earn a flat $100,000, live in BC, and don't contribute to a pension plan.
 I spend $40,000 a year.
-At my salary level, I can contribute 18% to my RRSP plus $5,500 to my TFSA plus $16,500 to my Cash/Margin Account.
+At my salary level, I can contribute 18% of my gross income to my RRSP, plus $5,500 to my TFSA, plus $16,500 to my Cash/Margin Account.

 At 45 years old, my RRSP will be worth $581,000, my TFSA will be worth $177,400, and my Cash/Margin will be worth $480,200 for a total combined value of $1,238,600.
-At 30x this will generate $41,266 a year.
-My Cash/Margin account holds ETFs that pay $14,000 in Canadian dividend income each year.
+At 30x this will generate $41,266 in safe income each year.
+We'll estimate my Cash/Margin account holds ETFs which pay $14,000 in Canadian dividend income each year.

 In B.C., I pay negative tax rates on the Canadian dividends up to $45,900 total income.
 I want to deplete my RRSPs first, so I will set up my account to withdraw $26,000 annually from my RRSP ($40,000 spending - $14000 dividend income).
-I will pay just $2,165 a year in tax on that income (5.4%).
+On this income, I will pay just $2,165 a year in tax (5.4% blended rate).

 During my working years, I reinvested the $6,320 tax refund.
-This sped up my retirement by about 2 years--or more than 10% thanks only to tax savings.
+This sped up my retirement by about 2 years—or more than 10% thanks only to tax savings.